 - e.
-Never point a compressed air tool or powder-actuated tool at yourself or a fellow employee. - f.
+Never point a compressed air tool or powder-actuated tool at yourself or a fellow employee. - at yoursell of a reliow employee. f.
 Only qualified personnel should operate or service power tools - g.
 Do not use defective power tools.
 Report condition to your Foreman - h.
 Right-angle grinder MUST be equipped with half moon or 180° guard.